-The Project shall be designed taking into account, in accordance with the Performance Standard, the climatic conditions set forth in Appendix 3 and any other climatic or environmental conditions that would reasonably be expected to be encountered or occur at the Project Site during the expected Project life.
+The Project shall be designed taking into account, in accordance with the Performance Standard, the climatic conditions set forth in Appendix 3 Appendix 3 and any other climactic or environmental conditions that would reasonably be expected to be encountered or occur at the Project Site during the expected Project life.
 The Project equipment, materials, and components incorporated into the Project shall be suitable and, to the extent applicable, rated for such climatic conditions.
 The Project shall be capable of sustaining minimal damage and operating properly at such conditions.

-Performance modeling for the Project shall utilize the Typical Meteorological Year (TMY) file set forth in Appendix 5, which is based on the solar resource assessment report provided to Buyer by Seller.
+Performance modeling for the Project shall utilize NREL NSRDB Typical Meteorological Year (TMY) data.
+Seller may also include performance using a different TMY meteorological data source as long as performance based on NREL NSRDB is provided.
+This data shall be included as Appendix 5, which is based on the solar resource assessment report provided to Buyer by Seller.